nqd/esp8266-dev/README.md

 ## Why this?
 Short: I do not like the developing environment provided by Espressif.
 Then I rewrite Makefile to:
 - reuse common code, e.g. MQTT, flash file system, and driver for SoC peripherals.
-- json parsing of SDK is not good enough, I have no way to check if this/that string is a valid JSON.
+- have other json parsing.
+Current json parsing of SDK (take from Contiki OS) is not good enough, I have no way to check if this/that string is a valid JSON.
 - quick setup, e.g. make, make flash, make login, make OTA=1 fash.
-- firmware over-the-air update easy, e.g. make RELEASE=MINOR/MINOR/PATCH.
+- make firmware over-the-air update easy, e.g. make RELEASE=MINOR/MINOR/PATCH.
 This is the on going process.

 All examples have been testing with 512KB module, SDK 1.0.0.